David A. Johnson, MD, MACG, FASGE, MACP

 Most recently honored as Master of the American College of Physicians (2018).
 Previously honored as Master of the American College of Gastroenterology 2013.
 In 2012, he was acknowledged as the invited lecturer at the National Institutes of Health as a Great Teacher, and he earned the Berk/Fise Award from the American College of Gastroenterology for lifetime achievements, that organization's highest honor, as well as the William D. Carey ACG Governors award to lifetime contributions to gastroenterology.
 In 2016, he was honored as with American Gastroenterology Association “Distinguished Educator” Award.
 He has been honored as Master of Gastroenterology and earned the Presidential Award from the VA GI Society.
 Iin 2000, Johnson received the EVMS Distinguished Internal Medicine Faculty Award and, in 2014, the EVMS Dean’s Outstanding Faculty Award.

 He has been honored as distinguished invited lecturer for American College of Gastroenterology including: Emily Couric Lecture (2013), American Journal of Gastroenterology Lecture (2009), Berk Fise Presidential Lecture (2016) and most recently the David Sun Lecture (2018).

 He was the physician who worked with Virginia State Senator Emily Couric to put through the historic first legislation to mandate colon cancer screening with colonoscopy as the preferred standard.
-This initiative first in Virginia, has set the model for other states which have followed with similar legislation mandating CRC screening.
+This initiative, passed first in Virginia, set the model for other states that have followed with similar legislation mandating CRC screening.